Best Baked Chicken Thighs

 - Pat the chicken thighs dry and place them on the baking sheet.

 - Rub both sides of the chicken with olive oil.
 Rub the spice mixture over the chicken, rubbing it on both sides of the chicken.
 Try to rub some of the rub underneath the skin as well as on top of the skin for the most flavorful chicken.
+Arrange the chicken thighs skin side up on the pan.

 - Let the chicken rest for 5 minutes on the pan before serving.